dagger/dagger/docs/zenith/developer/go/191108-advanced-programming.md

 This guide assumes that:

-- You have a good understanding of the Dagger Go or Python SDKs.
-If not, refer to the [Go](https://pkg.go.dev/dagger.io/dagger) or [Python](https://dagger-io.readthedocs.org/) SDK reference.
+- You have a good understanding of the Dagger Go SDK.
+If not, refer to the [Go SDK reference](https://pkg.go.dev/dagger.io/dagger).
 - You have the Dagger CLI installed.
 If not, [install Dagger](../../../current/cli/465058-install.md).
 - You have a Dagger module.
-If not, create a module using the [Go](../../developer/go/525021-quickstart.md) or [Python](../../developer/python/419481-quickstart.md) quickstarts.
+If not, create a module using the [Go](../../developer/go/525021-quickstart.md) quickstart.
 - You have Docker installed and running on the host system.
 If not, [install Docker](https://docs.docker.com/engine/install/).

 ## Use modules in other modules